-If your drip leaks while you are having chemotherapy or some biological therapy drugs, some of the drug may go into your skin and body tissues around the drip.
+If your drip leaks while you are having a cancer drug, some of the drug may go into your skin and body tissues around the drip.

-Some chemotherapy and biological therapy drugs can affect the skin on the palms of the hands and soles of the feet.
+Some chemotherapy and targeted cancer drugs can change the skin on the palms of the hands and soles of the feet.
 This is called hand-foot syndrome or palmar plantar syndrome.

-Your skin on your hands and feet can become sore, red and may peel.
-You might also have tingling, numbness, pain and dryness.
-Tell your doctor if this happens.
-It can help to:
+With some chemotherapy drugs, the skin on the palms of your hands and feet can become sore, red and may peel.
+Some targeted cancer drugs can cause redness and thick, hardened skin on your fingertips, heels and toes.
+You might also have tingling, numbness, burning, pain and dryness.
+Touching warm objects might be uncomfortable.